f5devcentral/f5-101-lab-kubernetes/docs/labs-setup/labs-setup-automated-deploy.rst

 Automated F5 solutions deployment via CLI
 =========================================

 This is only available for users having access to F5 UDF.
-You need to use the blueprint called *[Kubernetes] how to setup ASP and CC*
+You need to use the blueprint called *F5 BIG-IP Controller for Kubernetes*

 You may just need to have access to a kubernetes environment with F5 solutions already deployed on top of it (customer demo, troubleshooting, testing).